Managers and supervisors have to deal with a growing problem in the workplace: insubordination.

 In any case, the most common resolution to this dilemma is finding out that the case of insubordinate behavior came from a clash of two vastly different personalities.

-The manager and the employee simply might not mesh and it’s time to transfer one of them over to a different department in hopes of improving workflow and reducing the chances of it happening again.
+The manager and the employee simply might not mesh, and it’s time to transfer one of them over to a different department.

 The other common cause of insubordination is a simple misunderstanding.
-This ties back into the communication problem spoken of earlier.
-The order may have gotten lost in the chain of information exchange or wasn’t relayed properly.
+It ties back into the communication problem spoken of earlier.
+The order may have gotten lost in the chain of information exchange or was not relayed properly.

-When this happens, it’s time to deliver appropriate measures as described in your company’s disciplinary policy.
+When this happens, it’s time to deliver appropriate measures described in your company’s disciplinary policy.

-Now that the case of insubordinate behavior has been justly proven, it’s time to take disciplinary action.
+Now that the case of insubordinate behavior has been justly proven, it is time to take disciplinary action.
 But what exactly is the right call here?

-We’ve talked earlier about how outright firing or termination is almost never the right thing to do, but it all is dependent upon the disciplinary policy described in the code of conduct.
+We have talked earlier about how outright firing or termination is rarely the right thing to do.
+Still, it is all dependent upon the disciplinary policy described in the code of conduct.

 Some companies are so strict that one misstep could end in instant termination.

 Plus, some egregious edge-cases of insubordination where the action is outright illegal or a case of outright workplace harassment simply call for such harsh punishment.

 That is simply because nothing else fits it better, and keeping them on board will hurt the company’s image and the trust and respect that your employees put in you.